vmjfk/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* Number of training examples = 34799
+* Number of testing examples = 4410
-* The size of the validation set is ?
+* Number of validation examples = 12630
-* The size of test set is ?
-* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is ?
+* Image data shape = (32, 32, 3)
+* Number of classes = 43

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+Rather than a histogram or other meta information about the data, I was more interested in seeing the actual images.
+So I wrote a routine to print slices of the images with their proper names as given in signnames.csv.
+The results are pictured below.

+![First 6 validation images][first_6_validation_images.png]
+![First 6 training images][first_6_training_images.png]

+This lead to me realize that the validation images were pre-shuffled, but the training images were'nt.
+I had previosly attempted to train LeNet without shuffling the images, and got accuracy scores of 0.07 or less.
+Shuffling the images was determined to be critical to the process.

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because when I tried to use color images (32x32x3) I again got accuracy scores of 0.05 or less.
+It simply didn't work.
+Rather than force the issue, I greyscaled.

 Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+![BW Vs. Color][bwVsColor.png]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because LeNet seems to need this.
+Without it, I got poor accuracy results.

-I decided to generate additional data because ...
+I decided to generate additional data by using the test data set provided.

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.